InfernoIV/bitburner-scripts/markdown/main.md

 Base cost 1.6 GB + references  GB =  GB

 # Description
-The purpose of this script is to manage the progression of the game.
+The purpose of this script is to manage the progression of the game and launch other scripts that can assist.

 # Parameters
 None